dawnlarsson/dawning-linux/README.md

 There is also going to be a fair bit of architectural differences from the usual mainstream distro setup, filesystem, dependency management, linking & runtime requirements.

-## build
+## Build
-your build enviroment needs to be able to prefrom a normal kernel build, and the clang C compiler is needed
+your build environment needs to be able to preform a normal kernel build, and the clang C compiler is needed

 see what you need to install here: https://docs.kernel.org/process/changes.html